vighimre87/Team_Profile-Generator/README.md

   ```
   npm i jest
   ```
-  5. Create a .gitignore file in the root folder and add "node_modules"
+  5. Create a .gitignore file in the root folder and add "node_modules" to it.
-  6. Add Jest to devDependencies the package.json file and Inquirer and Jest to dependencies
+  6. Add Jest to devDependencies the package.json file and Inquirer and Jest to dependencies.

 ## Usage
   The application is a Node.js command line application that will take information about employees on a software engineering team, then generates a HTML webpage that displays data for each person.
 The application was built by using OOP method and TDD approach so the first step was to pass all the given tests.
 If you want to check that all test are passed just run the following command: